 Finally, you may tell your kids that they can’t have everything they want, but do you live by the same principle?
 Force yourself to go without a luxury you can spare—like cable TV or a landline—for a fixed amount of time to save money.
 You will be surprised by what you can live without.

 It’s true that there are often more expenses than your income can handle, especially when you’re the sole provider.
-But by taking a realistic look at your expenses and being conscientious and disciplined, good habits will become ingrained into your routine, and you will be amazed by how much you’ll be able to save for that proverbial rainy day.
+But by taking a realistic look at your expenses and being conscientious and disciplined, good habits will become ingrained into your routine.
+You will be amazed by how much you’ll be able to save for that proverbial rainy day.

 Schedule a free consultation today for a risk-free debt assessment.
 The only thing you have to lose is your debt.